Smooth Backfitting for Additive Hazard Rates: Data application: The TRACE study

 \section{Data application: The TRACE study}

-The TRACE study group (see e.g. \cite{jensen1997does}) has collected information on more than 4000 consecutive patients with acute myocardial infarction (AMI) with the aim of studying the prognostic importance of various risk factors on mortality.
-We here consider a subset of 1878 of these patients that are available in the timereg R package.
-At the age at entry, i.e., age of diagnosis, the patients had various risk factors recorded.
-For illustration purpose, we will only consider the simple model with the only effects of the two-time-scales age and duration.
-Let $a_i$ be he date of the heart attack and $t$ duration.
-We estimate the two-time-scale model $\lambda(t)=Y_i(t)\{\alpha_1(t)+\alpha_2(t+a_i)\}$ under the identifiability condition $\int_0^5 \alpha_1(s) ds=0$.
-We use only the subset of patients that were more than 40 years of age, and only consider the first five years of follow-up time after the diagnosis.
-This setting has also been analysed in \cite{hiabu2021nonsmooth}, but there only a non-smooth estimator of the cumulative hazard was considered.
-It is expected that the duration time-scale has a strong initial effect on dying that then disappears when patients survive the first period right after their AMI.
-The fitted curves are displayed In Figure \ref{data_figure}.
-For the duration component, we observe that there is a increased risk of dying the first 200 days after a heart attack.
+The TRACE study group (see e.g. \cite{jensen1997does}) has collected information on more than 4000 consecutive patients with acute myocardial infarction (AMI) with the aim of studying the prognostic importance of ventricular fibrillation (vf) on mortality.
+We here consider a subset of these patients that are available in the \texttt{timereg} R package.
+We furthermore only consider those patients with more than 40 years of age, and only consider the first five years of follow-up time after the diagnosis.
+This results in $n=1799$ observations.
+At entry, i.e., time of AMI occurrence, the patients had various risk factors recorded.
+Here, additionally to duration, i.e. time since AMI occcurence, we will consider age at AMI occcurence of the patient, $a_i,$ and wall motion index (heart pumping effect based on ultrasound measurements where 2 is normal and 0 is worst \citep{scheike2009timereg}), $\textrm{wmi}_i$.
+We will ignore additional binary covariates that have been recorded as our framework only covers continuous covariates.
+With that regard, this section should be seen as a simple illustration of our theoretical work rather than a serious attempt to answer a real-world question.
+In summary, we consider the model